Skip to main content

 This represents the total amount the employee will receive before any deductions.

 This includes additional costs that the employer bears beyond the gross salary.
-It encompasses various factors such as statutory contributions, benefits, and other expenses related to the employment relationship.
+It may include pension contributions, NSITF, ITF where applicable, group life insurance, health insurance contributions where applicable, and other employment-related expenses.

 The total annual cost is the sum of the gross annual salary and the total annual employer costs.
 This amount reflects the overall financial commitment the employer needs to make for the employment arrangement.